-PSA’s so-called protection of consumers can only be described as pathetic.
+This is hardly a triumph for PSA.
+Their so-called protection of consumers can only be described as weak and ineffective.
 Much was made of the £600,000 fine imposed on a level 1 provider.
 It is clear from the adjudication that the fraudulent charges made by Veoo Ltd weren’t the result of poor administration or even of negligence.
 This was a case where the fraud was deliberate.

 Fraud on this scale would once have been a matter for a criminal investigation and the criminal courts.
 It is a sad sign of the times that fraud is no longer considered a criminal activity and is dealt with by toothless “regulators” such as the Phone-paid Services Authority.